 Water Spray Test

+Your helper should be inside the house, watching for new wet spots and drips.
+Have them keep an ear out for dripping sounds, too.
 Spend several minutes at each location before moving on to the next.
 This process can take some time, so be patient at each spot.

 How To Fix Damaged Shingles

 Begin the process of fixing damaged shingles by making sure you have enough new shingles and that they match your existing set.
-You can purchase new shingles and other necessary tools, such as a hammer, a flat pry bar, a utility knife, roofing cement, and roofing nails, from the hardware store.
+You can purchase new shingles and other necessary toolssuch as a hammer, a flat pry bar, a utility knife, roofing cement, and roofing nails—from the hardware store.

-Remove old roofing nails with the pry bar under the damaged shingles.
+Remove old roofing nails with a pry bar under the damaged shingles.
 Work row by row.
 After you remove the nails, pull out the damaged shingles and scrape off any old sealant.
 Take each replacement shingle and move it into position.
 Apply roofing cement under the new shingle’s tabs and nail each new shingle into place.

 How To Fix Gaps Around Chimneys, Vents, or Windows